JunhaoW3/tp/docs/UserGuide.md

 * Adds a meeting note to the client at the specified `CLIENT_INDEX`
 * When adding a meeting note, FinHub automatically records the date and time the note was added.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the currently displayed clients list.
 * `TEXT` refers to the content of the meeting note that you want to add to the specified client.
 * `TEXT` cannot be empty.
 * You can only add one meeting note at a time.